ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Relative Abundance Today

-Chart 104: MBC Sightings, 1992-2009
+Chart 104: BOM-MBC Sightings, 1992-2013

 State Distribution and Locations

-Opler and Krizek’s 1984 range map, like the MAS 1990’s Atlas map, showed Dion Skipper only in southwestern Massachusetts; both these maps are now out of date.
+Opler and Krizek’s 1984 range map, like the MAS 1986-90 Atlas map, showed Dion Skipper only in southwestern Massachusetts; both these maps are now out of date.
 Cech’s 2005 range map includes all of western Massachusetts, and shows a few reports from Vermont.
 In the 2002-2006 Vermont Butterfly Survey, Dion Skipper was found in 8 atlas blocs, with a total of 20 sight, photo or specimen records.
 Dion Skipper occurs as far north as Burlington area and Grand Isle in Lake Champlain (VBS 2010).
 It has also been known since 1991 north of Vermont in Canada in Quebec in the St. Lawrence valley (Layberry 1998).
 Whether it also inhabited these northern areas a century ago is uncertain, although there are museum specimens from Grand Isle, Vermont.

 Broods and Flight Time

-Between 1992 and 2011, the three latest sightings are 7/26/1997, 2, Central Berkshire NABA Count, T. Tyning et al. 7/23/2000, 3, Central Berkshire NABA Count; and 7/22/2007, 1, North Adams, R. Hamburger.
+Latest sightings: Over the same 22 years, the three latest "last sightings" are 7/26/1997 Central Berkshire NABA Count, T. Tyning et al.; 7/23/2000, Central Berkshire NABA Count; and 7/22/2007 North Adams, R. Hamburger.

 Shapiro (1974) gives the flight period in the New York Finger Lakes region as July 1- August 4, and all 1990-95 Connecticut Atlas sightings and specimens are from July or the first week of August (O’Donnell et al. 2007).
-The Massachusetts sightings are comparable these periods, and thus seem to represent over-wintering colonies or individuals rather than long-distance dispersals.
+The Massachusetts sightings are comparable to these periods, and thus seem to represent over-wintering colonies and individuals rather than long-distance dispersals.

 Outlook